New Cadet Orientation Camp August 5th RSVP

 Cadets went to Home Depot for a chipper event.
 The cadets moved trees out of cars and trucks and stacked them to get ready for the chipper.
 Everyone had lots of fun and enjoyed themselves.

 Cadets went to Grace Community Church where a formal Christmas dinner was held.
 We waited tables and helped prepare the meals that were served to everyone.
 It was a fun and new experience for most of the cadets and hopefully we will have many more opportunities like this one in the future.

 Allatoona NROTC participated in the Kennesaw Christmas Parade.
 Cadets got into the Christmas spirit and decorated the trailer and LCDR's truck.
 Afterwards they handed out candy to kids and adults.
 This event was a great experience for the unit.

 Allatoona NJROTC teamed up with Kennesaw Mountain NJROTC and went to the Marine Corps Recruit Depot, in Parris Island, South Carolina.
 Cadets experienced what it was like to be a Marine Corps recruit.
 They were met by an intimidating yet motivational drill instructor.
 The drill instructor had the cadets attend a graduation ceremony consisting of over 600 newly enlisted Marines.
 It was a learning experience for sure.

 Covering the Bases

 Covering the Bases is an Acworth based fundraiser that was started to raise money for the construction and maintenance of handicap accessible playgrounds and sports fields.
-This event happens annually, and starts in the evening and goes until the next morning at 7:00 am.
-During the event, cadets and other community members participate in a kickball tournament and later walk the bases of the softball field and have a good time the remainder of the night to generate money for the fundraiser.
+This event happens annually.
+It starts in the evening and goes until the next morning at 7:00 am.
+During the event, cadets and other community members participate in a kickball tournament, walk the bases of the softball field, and have a good time the remainder of the night to generate money for the fundraiser.

 Marine Corps Counsel Meeting